lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 `amount` (uint64, gwei) — **new**; `0` = full withdrawal (FWR), `> 0` = partial withdrawal (PWR).

-On submission VEBO-7002 decodes each record into a `WithdrawalIntent` struct — a withdrawal request intention, not yet a real withdrawal request on the CL — and appends it to the `ValidatorWithdrawalsQueue` FIFO via the role-gated `addWithdrawalIntents` call.
+On submission VEBO-7002 decodes each record into a `WithdrawalIntent` struct — a withdrawal request intention, not yet a real withdrawal request on the CL — and appends it to the `ValidatorWithdrawalsQueue` via the role-gated `addWithdrawalIntents` call.

 When partial withdrawals are disabled, the report is still in the new format but every record MUST carry `amount == 0` (FWR-only); if any record carries a non-zero amount, the protocol reverts the entire `submitReportData` call.